1CloudHub/py-aws-helper/README.md

 ### Prerequisites

- •	IAM user with read access to S3 and its secret keys
+ •	IAM user with read access to S3 and its secret keys<br>
- •	AWS CLI configured with the secret keys
+ •	AWS CLI configured with the secret keys<br>
- •	Python, Pip
+ •	Python, Pip<br>

 ### Getting Started